leslie255/lbvm/manual.md

 | word  | 2    | `0b10`              |
 | byte  | 1    | `0b11`              |

-Oplen is irrelevant for some operations, for those oplen must be `00`.
+Oplen is irrelevant for some operations, for those any oplen is allowed.

+Floating point arithmetics only allow `qword` and `dword`, using them with `word` or `byte` halts machine.

 ## Status register and status flags